Perception is personal.

 Every lens is reversible.
 Turn it off and Gmail is exactly as it was.

-Client-side only No data collection No account required 58.8KB total
+Client-side only No data collection No account required

 What Chameleon is not